• Skip to primary navigation

 • Prepare the black sesame filling the day before.

-• Use unsalted butter is very important.
+• Using unsalted butter is very important.

 • Add 2 teaspoons of water slowly in glutinous rice flour dough if it is too dry.